-1. Doctoral Preliminary Examination
+Doctoral Preliminary Examination

-Each student must pass an oral preliminary examination at the completion of their first year in the program designed to test their ability to analyze and to interpret a scientific paper in the field of molecular biology, microbiology, immunology or infectious diseases, as well as to demonstrate the comprehensive understanding of associated broader concepts.
+Each student must pass an oral preliminary examination at the completion of their first year in the program.
+The exam is designed to test their ability to analyze, discuss and interpret a scientific paper in the field of molecular biology, microbiology, immunology, or infectious diseases, as well as to demonstrate a comprehensive understanding of associated broader concepts.

 NOTE: According to University policy, students are not permitted to take the examination unless their cumulative GPA is 3.0 or higher.

-2. Doctoral Comprehensive Examination
+Doctoral Comprehensive Examination

-Each student must pass a comprehensive examination at the completion of their second year in the program that will consist of a written proposal that outlines the proposed research plan, and an oral examination covering the selected topic of their research as well as the broader concepts in infectious diseases, immunology, virology, and related areas, and research methods in these areas.
+Each student must pass a comprehensive examination at the completion of their second year in the program.
+The exam consists of a written proposal that outlines their proposed research plan, and an oral examination covering the selected topic of their research as well as the broader concepts in infectious diseases, immunology, virology, and related areas, and research methods in these areas.

 NOTE: According to University policy, students are not permitted to take the examination unless their cumulative GPA is 3.0 or higher.